Refrigeration Monitoring

 Staying ahead of CARB refrigerant regulations is crucial for facility managers overseeing extensive portfolios.
 In this detailed guide, explore the intricacies of California’s refrigerant regulations

-As the EPA's HFC phaseout regulations loom, modern software-led refrigerant tracking systems like Facilio’s connected refrigeration CMMS become critical to comply, grow, and stay competitive.
+As the EPA’s HFC phaseout regulations come into full effect, adopting software-led refrigerant tracking systems like Facilio is more critical than ever.

-Adopting new leak detection strategies now presents an opportunity for grocery and cold storage operators to reduce risks, improve profitability, minimize environmental impact, and demonstrate stewardship today, instead of scrambling to meet new federal and state compliance requirements.
+Switching to Facilio's refrigerant detection software now presents an opportunity for grocery and cold storage operators to reduce risks, improve profitability, minimize environmental impact, and demonstrate stewardship today instead of scrambling to meet new federal and state compliance requirements—without the headache.

-Book a demo with Facilio to see how you can future-proof your refrigeration systems and navigate the HFC phaseout successfully.
+See how Facilio can help you future-proof your refrigeration systems and navigate the HFC phaseout with ease—just like King Kullen.

 FAQ